How to Apply

 - Dean's letter

 Foreign medical graduates must have passed the ECFMG and USMLE exams.
 Additional information may be obtained by visiting the ECFMG Web site.

-Applicants should apply between December 1st and May 31st.
-The deadline for completed applications submitted through ERAS is May 31st.
+Due to the new recruitment cycle, applicants should apply between July 1st and Sept 30th.
+The deadline for completed applications submitted through ERAS is Sept 30th.
 Completed files are reviewed by the program director and invitations to interview will be extended through ERAS.
-Interviews are scheduled on Mondays and Fridays beginning in January and continuing through June.
+Interviews are scheduled on Mondays and Fridays beginning in August and continuing through October.

 National Resident Matching Program (NRMP)

 Our fellowship program participates in the NRMP.
 You may contact the NRMP at 202-828-0676 or visit their Web site at www.nrmp.org/.

 Correspondence relating to application materials, inquiries regarding interview season and scheduling of interviews is coordinated through the Neonatology Division office and should be directed to: